 - Toys, including shared electronics such as iPads and remote controls

-If you touch your child's unwashed hands or any object he’s contaminated and then touch your mouth, you can be infected as well.
+If you touch your child's unwashed hands or any object they’ve contaminated and then touch your mouth, you can be infected.

-Your doctor will likely base a diagnosis on a physical exam and questions about symptoms.
+Your doctor will probably base a diagnosis on a physical exam and questions about symptoms.

-In some cases, he may have a lab analyze a sample of your child’s stool.
+In some cases, they may have a lab analyze a sample of your child’s stool.

 There's no specific medicine to treat rotavirus.
-Antibiotics can't touch it and neither can antiviral drugs.
+Antibiotics can't touch it, and antiviral drugs don’t help.

-Your doctor may suggest medicine to help with the symptoms.
-Ask about rehydration fluids to replace minerals lost through vomiting and diarrhea.
+Your doctor may suggest medicine to help with the symptoms and rehydration fluids to replace minerals lost through vomiting and diarrhea.

 Rotavirus usually works its way through your child's system over the course of a week.
-During that time, give your child plenty of fluids to offset dehydration, including:
+During that time, give them plenty of fluids to offset dehydration, including:

-Frequent hand washing and disinfecting surfaces helps, but nothing is a guarantee.
+Frequent hand-washing and disinfecting surfaces help, but nothing is a guarantee.

 The CDC recommends getting your child vaccinated against rotavirus.
-This will make him less likely to get it and, if he does get it, the symptoms will be less severe.
+This will make them less likely to get it.
+If they do get it, the symptoms will be less severe.